DAddYE/do/README.md

 What really is *DO* ?

-* some like brew
+* somewhat like brew
-* some like rake
+* somewhat like rake
-* some like capistrano
+* somewhat like capistrano

-All togheter mixed to make your life easier.
+All together mixed to make your life easier.

 As mentioned before do is a fun mix of capistrano, rake, thor and brew.